mickey910/Raspberrypi_learing-/SSH_setting.md

 ``$ ssh user_name@ip_adress
 ``
 ### 2. use MobaXterm (recommend)
-1. Dowonload MobaXterm form web.
+1. Dowonload MobaXterm from web.
 2. use MobaXterm create a SSHsection. (ok)
+---
+## supplement  (VNC setting)
+1. open VNC : same as above
+2. Download realVNC from web.